Effects of quantum fluctuations on the low-energy collective modes of two-dimensional superfluid Fermi gases from the BCS to the Bose Limit

 Superfluids in 2D are inherently different from their 3D counterparts, due to the importance of fluctuations~\cite{Mermin1966,Hohenberg1967} leading to a Berezinskii-Kosterlitz-Thouless (BKT) transition~\cite{Berezinskii1972, Kosterlitz1972}.
 In the context of ultracold atoms, the desire to study 2D Fermi superfluids is driven not only by connections to high-temperature superconductors~\cite{Keimer2015, Ge2015, Cao2018, Yu2019}, but also by the high degree of experimental control that allows the measurement of the equation of state~\cite{Turlapov2014, Vale2016, Enss2016}, the observation of the BKT transition~\cite{Hadzibabic2006,Jochim2015}, and the examination of collective modes~\cite{Dalibard2018, Henning2020, Christodoulou2021, Lompe2021}.

-Ultracold fermions with tunable interactions in nearly 2D configurations were studied using harmonic traps and optical lattices~\cite{Turlapov2010, Feld2011, Vale2011, Thomas2015}.
+Ultracold fermions with tunable interactions in nearly 2D configurations were studied using harmonic traps and optical lattices~\cite{Turlapov2010,Feld2011,Vale2011,Thomas2015}.
 With the very recent advent of box potentials, it is now possible to study experimentally homogeneous 2D fermions~\cite{Henning2018, Henning2020, Lompe2021}.
-Inspired by recent measurements of collective excitations via Bragg-spectroscopy~\cite{Hoinka2017, Biss2021, Lompe2021}, we investigate the low-energy collective modes of 2D Fermi superfluids in box potentials.
-We find that mean field (saddle point) results in 2D~\cite{Randeria1990} produce incorrect values of the chemical potential and lead to the erroneous conclusion that the speed of sound is a constant throughout the BCS to Bose evolution~\cite{Marini1998, Salasnich2013, Lumbeeck2020}.
-In sharp contrast, we show that the inclusion of quantum fluctuations~\cite{HuLiu2015} is crucial to produce physically acceptable results for the dispersion of collective modes and leads to a nonconstant speed of sound in the crossover from BCS to Bose regimes at low temperatures.
-Furthermore, we demonstrate that phase and modulus fluctuations of the superfluid order parameter become increasingly more coupled with growing interaction strength, leading to a change in curvature of the collective mode dispersion from concave in the BCS to convex in the Bose regime.
-A comparison of our results to very recent experiments~\cite{Lompe2021} shows excellent agreement.
+Inspired by recent measurements of collective excitations via Bragg-spectroscopy~\cite{Hoinka2017,Biss2021,Lompe2021}, we investigate the low-energy collective modes of 2D $s$-wave Fermi superfluids in box potentials, and find very good agreement with experiments.
+We establish that mean field (saddle point) results in 2D~\cite{Randeria1990} produce incorrect values of the chemical potential and lead to the erroneous conclusion that the sound velocity is a constant throughout the BCS to Bose evolution~\cite{Marini1998, Salasnich2013, Lumbeeck2020}.
+In sharp contrast, we show that the inclusion of quantum fluctuations~\cite{HuLiu2015} is crucial to produce physically acceptable results for the dispersion of collective modes and leads to a varying speed of sound in the crossover from BCS to Bose regimes at low temperatures~\cite{Salasnich2016}.
+Furthermore, we demonstrate that phase and modulus fluctuations of the pairing order parameter become increasingly more coupled with growing interaction strength.
+Importantly, we clarify the longstanding confusion about the difference between the resulting sound mode arising from the broken U(1) symmetry and Landau's phenomenological first sound.

+Based on weakly coupled $s$-wave Fermi superfluids and a linear dispersion of the collective mode, it has been long thought~\cite{Popov1991} that the low-energy collective modes in neutral Fermi superfluids are strongly damped (due to Landau damping) when the energy of the collective mode is sufficiently large to reach the pairbreaking energy threshold.
+In 3D, this view is still valid, even when taking into account the changing concavity of the dispersion~\cite{Combescot2006,Kurkjian2016}.
+However, we show that the situation is fundamentally different in 2D, where the inclusion of the ubiquitous bound states and of higher-order momentum corrections to the collective mode dispersion show that the collective mode energy never reaches the two-particle continuum, and thus there is no damping of the collective mode at the Gaussian level for $s$-wave superfluids.

-{\it Hamiltonian:} To analyze the low-energy collective modes of 2D Fermi superfluids in box potentials, we start from the Hamiltonian density
+{\it Hamiltonian:} To analyze the low-energy collective modes of 2D $s$-wave Fermi superfluids in box potentials, we start from the Hamiltonian density